project-chip/zap/docs/template-tutorial.md

 - `db`: connection to the database being used
 - `sessionId`: session id for the user data being used
 - `genTemplatePackageId`: toplevel package id for gen-template.json file, used for querying options and other
-- `zclPackageId`: populated after you call `templateUtil.ensureZclPackageId()` the first time, used for querying the ZCL static data.
+- `zclPackageId`: populated after you call `templateUtil.ensureZclPackageIds()` the first time, used for querying the ZCL static data.

 Whenever a context switches, the switch will preserve this `global` object inside the context for helpers to access.